daniel-isidro/hot_n_pop_song_machine/README.md

 **Hit Songs**

-Now we take the resulting data frame on the previous step, **remove all songs older than 2000** (as older hit songs may not predict future hits since people's preferences change over time), remove duplicates and clean artist and title names with regular expressions.
+Now we take the resulting data frame on the previous step, **remove all songs older than 2000** (as older hit songs may not predict future hits since people's preferences change over time), remove duplicates and clean artist and title names with regular expressions (to get better search results).

 Then we use **spotipy** Python library to call the **Spotify Web API** and get the audio features of those hit songs.